KamilSJaron/kamilsjaron.github.io/_posts/2020-12-06-morality-of-academic-publishing.md

 DISCLAIMER, I refuse any liability for correctness of the sheet.
 I tried my best to be accurate, but I could have made a mistake.
 If so, please, let me know and I will fix it.
 Here is the [sheet with journals](https://docs.google.com/spreadsheets/d/1HU8jEUzdMrlkZYTrJqZAWsqweAqNv4YRr661dzdAmlU/edit).

+### 2021 update

+The sheet now contains 106 journals thanks to contributions of various people (but mostly [Markéta Vlková](https://twitter.com/m_vlkova)).

+Furthermore, there is a new release of a lot larger and more nicely looking database of 290 non-profit and society journals run by the Institut des Sciences de l'Evolution de Montpellier: https://dafnee.isem-evolution.fr/